 Testicular cancer survival rates

-Ninety-five percent of patients live at least five years after diagnosis.
-The rate tops 99% when testicular cancer is caught before it has spread.
+The rate reaches 99% when testicular cancer is caught before it has spread.
 It’s important to know that survival rates are averages, though, and can’t predict the outcome for any one patient.

 Testicular cancer symptoms